rfparedes/gdg/README.md

 * gdg only installs a systemd service and systemd timer on `-start` outside of the working directory where the gdg binary resides

-* gdg removed the systemd service and systemd timer on `-stop`.
+* gdg removes the systemd service and systemd timer on `-stop`.
 The working directory is untouched.

 ## Usage